RenderbitTechnologies/Hackathon-Problem-Statements/Waste Management.md

 ## Bonus credits

-* Make a web interface for both citizen & garbage collector
+* Make a web interface for both citizen & garbage collector.
-* Implement a hybrid mobile app (Android/iOS)
+* Implement a hybrid mobile app (Android/iOS).
 * Make an admin web interface where we can see all garbage trucks, citizens, collection requests (past & upcoming) etc.
 * Implement a waste classification helper for citizen which suggests what waste category it is after the citizen takes a photo of the waste.
 It can suggest multiple categories as well.